Mubarakbose/ai-accountability-map/README.md

 # ⚖️ AI Accountability Map

-A traceability and documentation tool for Machine Learning development pipelines.
+A traceability and documentation tool for Machine Learning development pipelines (See the ML Experiments <a href="https://github.com/Mubarakbose/Thesis-Experiments-PV-Generation-Forecasting">here</a>).
 Built to align with principles from the **EU AI Act (2024)**, this platform helps teams visualize, log, and validate each development phase of an ML system using an interactive map, complete with evidence uploads and responsible actor attribution.

 ---